blukatdevelopment/UnchainedWorldsOld/core_rules.md

 # Foreword

 ### What is Unchained Worlds?
-Unchained Worlds is a tabletop roleplaying game designed with the intention of providing a table of three to seven people tools, rules, and content to participate in the three pillars of exploration, combat, and roleplaying.
+Unchained Worlds is a tabletop roleplaying game designed with the intention of providing a table of three to seven people with tools, rules, and content to participate in Unchained World's three pillars of exploration, combat, and roleplaying.
 Unchained Worlds differs from most competing games in that it is neither a clone of an existing game, nor is it designed as a commercial product.
 Unchained Worlds is both free as in free beer and free as in freedom.
 It’s content is deliberately modular and self-contained in order to make the process of selecting, using, and authoring content easy.

 ### Why Unchained Worlds?
 Unchained Worlds is built with “less is more” as its motto.
 Character customization options are slim, hit points are low for monsters and adventurers, and levels are capped at 10.
 This lends itself to low power play wherein a party of players must carefully consider the consequences for their actions and use lateral thinking to overcome obstacles and limitations.
 The worlds explored with this system are intended to be gritty and dangerous places where decision-making and roleplaying is more important than character build.
 While this system can be used for linear epic campaigns and for combat-focused power gaming, such play is not the primary concern.